Sign in

 With ID tokens

-When a token is generated for a specific tenant, it will only give access to resources inside this tenant, even if the user has access to rooms in other tenants.
+When using ID tokens, you can set the tenantId when using identifyUser.
+Tokens generated for a specific tenant, will only allow access to resources inside this tenant, even if the user has access to rooms in other tenants.

 const { body, status } = await liveblocks.identifyUser({ userId: "olivier@example.com", tenantId: "tenant123",});